nyorain/swa/docs/notes.md

   on wayland and grab the cursor on x11
 - interface to query platform phdev vulkan support, see glfw and example-vulkan.c
+  	- make sure it works for the drm backend prototype
 - figure out when to use events and when just use plain parameters in window listener?
 	- clean up touch events.
 Really include dx, dy in movement? would make some backend implementations *way* more complicated